vsantos1711/useful-things/projects-md/PROJECT-ONE.md

 - Push the changes to the remote repository: git push origin my-feature.
 - Open a pull request on the original repository.

+> For a better commits semantic, we recommend the use of the [Conventional Commits](../COMMITS.md)

 ## Contributors

 <a href="https://github.com/vsantos1711/useful-things/graphs/contributors">